"Mushrooms and Fall Plants" Fair

 - a workshop to identify plants brought in by the public.

-The CD-ROM titled “The Main Edible Mushrooms and Their Poisonous or Deadly Look-Alikes,” created by several members of the SHHNH, will be made available to the public.
+The CD-ROM “The Main Edible Mushrooms and Their Poisonous or Deadly Look-Alikes,” created by several members of the SHHNH, will be made available to the public.

 The SHHNH will also feature mushrooms from throughout geological history and displays of insects.